Specialist travel insurance from Free Spirit for Parkinson’s disease

 Consequences of not covering your Parkinson’s disease before you go on holiday

-Travelling abroad can be a worry for anyone if they have a medical condition especially for people with Parkinson’s disease.
-Should you be unfortunate to have a medical emergency while you are away and you have failed to insure all of your medical conditions, this could leave you open to paying out for expensive medical treatment and hospital accommodation costs.
+Travelling abroad can be a worry for anyone if they have a medical condition, especially for people with Parkinson’s disease.
+Should you be unfortunate to have a medical emergency while you are away and you have failed to ensure all of your medical conditions, this could leave you open to paying out for expensive medical treatment and hospital accommodation costs.